 The School is committed to widening participation and has a long and successful tradition of admitting mature students.
 We welcome applications from students on accredited Access courses.

 |BTEC Level 3 Extended Diploma (formerly BTEC National Diploma)||

-Distinction, Distinction, Merit.
-Health and Social Care or Public Service preferred.
+Distinction, Distinction, Merit in Health and Social Care or Public Services.

 34 points overall or 15 points at HL